BuckhannonUpshurHighSchool/cagd1-microbit-tutorials/l2-display-strings-and-icons.md

 1. Create a New JavaScript Project .
 2. Scroll ```"My name is: "``` followed by your first name.
 3. Scroll ```"My age is: "``` follwed by your age as a number.
+4. Run forever
-4. Test in the simulator.
+5. Test in the simulator.
-5. Download to the micro:bit
+6. Download to the micro:bit